 Staff Cost - Per Hour

-Non-Profit Rate: 25% off the venue (not including staff cost)
+Non-Profit Rate: 25% off the venue (not including staff cost or additional rental days)

 The historic Fox Theatre is part of the History Museum on the Square complex at 157 Park Central Square in downtown Springfield.
 The theater was constructed in 1916 and remodeled in 1930 and again in 1947 to its current configuration.